Maren Morris Admits Carrie Underwood Deserves EOTY Award ‘More Than Any Other Jabronies’

 Maren Morris has once again come to the defense of Carrie Underwood, almost eight months after she controversially lost out on the prestigious Entertainer of the Year award at the 2019 CMA Awards to Garth Brooks.
 The singer showed her support for her fellow country star in a tweet posted to social media on Wednesday, July 8, in which she appeared to throw a little shade in Garth’s direction.

-Maren made the confession after she asked her 745,000 followers to to name a few of the concerts they went to prior to the current pandemic that made them cry.
+Maren made the confession after she asked her 745,000 followers to name a few of the concerts they went to prior to the current pandemic that made them cry.

 One fan named Carrie’s 2019 “Cry Pretty Tour 360” world tour as they shared an emotional story of how seeing Carrie perform helped them grieve the loss of a friend.